Pushed fronts in a Fisher-KPP-Burgers system using geometric desingularization: Introduction

-Determining the front selected by compactly supported initial data is associated to stability properties of the fronts; see \cite{avery22,dee83,vansaarloos03}.
+\paragraph{Pushed and pulled fronts} Typically the critical front can be classified as being of one of two types: pulled or pushed.
+Pulled fronts are driven by the instability ahead of the front interface and their spreading speed equals that of compactly supported initial conditions for the equation linearized near the unstable steady state.
+Pushed fronts are driven by nonlinear effects behind the front interface and propagate at (typically, see \cite{holzer12}) faster-than-linear speeds.
+As we mentioned above, determining the front selected by compactly supported initial data can be associated to stability properties of the fronts; see \cite{avery22,dee83,vansaarloos03}.
 Pulled fronts have essential spectrum that touches the imaginary axis in an optimally chosen exponentially weighted function space while pushed fronts have a zero translational eigenvalue and stable essential spectrum in the weighted space.
-This translational eigenvalue has a eigenfunction given by the derivative of the front profile and so for this function to be in the weighted space requires strong exponential decay of the front.
-When considering heteroclinic orbits in (\ref{eq:mainTW}) this will mean that we will seek heteroclinic orbits with the strongest possible decay to the origin.
+This translational eigenvalue has an eigenfunction given by the derivative of the front profile and so for this function to be in the weighted space requires strong exponential decay of the front.
 We refer the interested reader to \cite{vansaarloos03} for an in-depth discussion of pushed and pulled fronts and we note recent work on pushed and pulled fronts and the transition between them; see \cite{an21,avery23}.

+Bringing the discussion back to the traveling wave equation (\ref{eq:mainTW}), we note that restricting our search to traveling fronts with strong decay near the origin is equivalent to locating heteroclinic orbits involving intersections of the one-dimensional unstable manifold of the saddle state at $(1,\tilde{c}+\rho-\sqrt{\tilde{c}^2+\rho^2})$ and the one dimensional strong-stable manifold of the origin.
+Such a heteroclinic connection is not structurally stable under perturbations and we expect to identify a unique speed for which such a connection occurs.

-The explicit construction of heteroclinic orbits for nonlinear ordinary differential equations is difficult.
-Most examples where pushed invasion speeds can be calculated involve scalar equations where explicit solutions can be obtained as in the classical Nagumo's equation; see \cite{hadeler75}.
-For systems of reaction-diffusion equations the situation is more challenging still -- the most promising avenue is when one or more parameters in the system are asymptotically small (or large).
-In these situations, singular perturbation theory (see \cite{fenichel79,jones95}) can be employed to construct solutions and wavespeed estimates are sometimes possible by analyzing a reduced planar system; see for example \cite{harley14,holzer12,hosono03}.
+\paragraph{Constructing pushed fronts: singular perturbations} The explicit construction of heteroclinic orbits for nonlinear ordinary differential equations is difficult.
+Most examples where pushed invasion speeds can be calculated involve scalar reaction-diffusion equations where explicit solutions can be obtained as in the classical Nagumo's equation; see \cite{hadeler75}.
+For systems of reaction-diffusion equations the situation is more challenging still, but one promising avenue is when one or more parameters in the system are asymptotically small (or large).
+In these situations, methods from singular perturbation theory (see \cite{fenichel79,jones95}) can be employed to construct solutions and wavespeed estimates are sometimes possible by analyzing a reduced planar system; see for example \cite{harley14,holzer12,hosono03}.